| There is no question that a loss of a child is

 needs, emotions, and thoughts.
 Just remember, if they didn't want

+to help you they wouldn't be there.
 You also can find support groups in your community that are able and

 willing to help you.
 Often times these support groups are made up